 The property was confiscated by the US government during the Civil War when Robert E. Lee left the Union Army to lead the South.
 And when the bloodiest war in American history quickly filled military cemeteries in Washington, DC, and Alexandria, Virginia, the Custis-Lee estate became Arlington National Cemetery.

-If you’re planning a visit to the 624-acre site just across the Potomac River from Washington, DC, here is everything you need to know before you visit Arlington National Cemetery.
+Here is everything you need to know before you visit Arlington National Cemetery.

 Where is Arlington National Cemetery?